antonio-leitao/bib/README.md

 - `bib stack <NAME> merge <FROM>` : Adds all papers of `FROM` into stack `NAME`.
 - `bib unstack` : Work with all references at the same time.

 ## Adding references

 References are always added to the current stack.
 Unstack before adding if you dont want to assign them to that stack.
 Or toggle the stack from the reference later.

-- `bib add <ARXIV URL>` : Automatically adds reference given an arxiv url.
-This will be extended to included other sources.
+- `bib add <ARXIV URL | PDF URL | PATH> --notes "Some comments on the paper"` : Automatically adds reference given an arxiv url, or a pdf url or a local pdf path.
-- `bib add --pdf <PATH>` :Adds paper given a local pdf path.
-Prompts user to manually add a bibtex reference.
-- `bib add --web <URL>` :Adds paper given an online pdf url.
-Prompts user to manually add a bibtex reference.
+  Optionally provide notes on the paper

 ## Exploration

 - `bib list <LENGTH>` : Prints all references in the stack.
 Optionally choose list size.
 - `bib open <QUERY>` : Select reference to open.
+Press `Tab` to toggle/view the comments on each paper.

 ## Export

 - `bib yank <QUERY>` : Copies bibtex of selected reference to clipboard.
 - `bib export <FILENAME>` : Export bibfile to standard output of all references or selected stack.